aleph0io/rapier/rapier-cli/README.md

 A flag parameter's listness is flexible.
 The same flag parameter can be treated as a list and scalar value at different injection sites without error.
 When a list is treated as a scalar, then the last value is used.

 Option parameters are given on the command line as a standalone switch, as in `-x` or `--xray`.
 Multiple flag short names may also be given together in "batch" syntax, where `-xyz` is equivalent to `-x -y -z`.

+## Standard help and version

+Rapier automatically adds standard help (`--help`, `-h`) and version (`--version`, `-V`) flags, along with corresponding messages, to your CLI application by default.
+Here’s an example:

+    @CliCommand
+    @CliCommandHelp(
+      name = "server",
+      version = "0.0.1",
+      description = "A simple server application",
+      provideStandardHelp = true,
+      provideStandardVersion = true)
+    @Component(modules = {
+      ServerModule.class,
+      RapierExampleComponentCliModule.class })
+    public interface ExampleComponent {
+      public Server server();
+    }

+    @Module(includes = {DataStoreModule.class})
+    public class ServerModule {
+      @Provides
+      public Server getServer(
+          @CliOptionParameterHelp(
+            valueName="port",
+            description="The port the server should listen on")
+          @CliOptionParameter(longName="serverPort", defaultValue="7070") int port,
+          DataStore dataStore) {
+        return new ExampleServer(port, dataStore);
+      }
+    }

+    @Module
+    public class DataStoreModule {
+      @Provides
+      public DataStore getDataStore(
+          @CliOptionParameterHelp(
+            valueName="host",
+            description="The host for the database")
+          @CliOptionParameter(longName="databaseHost", defaultValue="localhost") String host,
+          @CliOptionParameterHelp(
+            valueName="port",
+            description="The port for the database")
+          @CliOptionParameter(longName="databasePort", defaultValue="5432") int port) {
+        return new ExampleDataStore(host, port);
+      }
+    }

+Each Rapier CLI annotation (`@CliCommand`, `@CliPositionalParameter`, `@CliOptionParameter`, and `@CliFlagParameter`) has its own corresponding help documentation annotation (`@CliCommandHelp`, `@CliPositionalParameterHelp`, `@CliOptionParameterHelp`, and `@CliFlagParameterHelp`, respectively).
+These help documentation annotations provide the information used in the standard help and version messages Rapier provides.

+If the above application were built and packaged as server.jar, then the following commands would demonstrate the built-in help and version handling.

+    $ java -jar server.jar --help
+    Usage: server [OPTIONS]

+    Description: A simple server application

+    Option parameters:
+      --databaseHost <host>
+                        The host for the database
+      --databasePort <port>
+                        The port for the database
+      -h, --help        Print this help message and exit --serverPort <port>
+                        The port the server should listen on -V, --version     Print a version message and exit

+    $ java -jar server.jar --version
+    server version 0.0.1

+To disable the standard help and/or standard version flags, simply use `@CliCommandHelp(provideStandardHelp=false)` or `@CliCommandHelp(provideStandardVersion=false)`, repsectively.
+Both are enabled by default.

+Only one injection site needs to be annotated with help information for the given parameter to be documented in the standard help message.
+While users can organize this help information however they like, one approach to simplify and centralize parameter documentation is to define a separate documentation component.
+Remember, Dagger allows users to provision a given value as many times as they like, so there is no issue with duplicate provisioning.

+    @CliCommand
+    @CliCommandHelp(
+      name = "server",
+      version = "0.0.1",
+      description = "A simple server application")
+    @Component(
+      modules = {
+        ServerModule.class,
+        RapierExampleComponentCliModule.class
+      },
+      dependencies = ExampleComponentCliDocumentation.class)
+    public interface ExampleComponent {
+      public Server server();
+    }

+    @Component
+    public interface ExampleComponentCliDocumentation {
+      @CliOptionParameterHelp(
+        valueName="port",
+        description="The port the server should listen on")
+      @CliOptionParameter(longName="serverPort", defaultValue="7070")
+      public int serverPortHelp();

+      @CliOptionParameterHelp(
+        valueName="host",
+        description="The host for the database")
+      @CliOptionParameter(longName="databaseHost", defaultValue="localhost")
+      public String databaseHostHelp();

+      @CliOptionParameterHelp(
+        valueName="port",
+        description="The port for the database")
+      @CliOptionParameter(longName="databasePort", defaultValue="5432")
+      public int databasePortHelp();
+    }

+    @Module(includes = {DataStoreModule.class})
+    public class ServerModule {
+      @Provides
+      public Server getServer(
+          @CliOptionParameter(longName="serverPort", defaultValue="7070") int port,
+          DataStore dataStore) {
+        return new ExampleServer(port, dataStore);
+      }
+    }

+    @Module
+    public class DataStoreModule {
+      @Provides
+      public DataStore getDataStore(
+          @CliOptionParameter(longName="databaseHost", defaultValue="localhost") String host,
+          @CliOptionParameter(longName="databasePort", defaultValue="5432") int port) {
+        return new ExampleDataStore(host, port);
+      }
+    }

+In this approach, a separate component (`ExampleComponentCliDocumentation`) consolidates all parameter help annotations.
+The main component (`ExampleComponent`) depends on the documentation component, simplifying updates and ensuring clear separation of concerns.

 ## Customizing the code